-Houston: We’re basically the San Francisco growth-average group, started out with one of my first 100 members in that group, even though I didn’t live in San Francisco, but I remember joining it because I was trying to join every other group I can find.
+Houston: We’re basically the San Francisco growth hackers group, started out with one of my first 100 members in that group, even though I didn’t live in San Francisco, but I remember joining it because I was trying to join every other group I can find.

 Josh: Yeah, my intention was never to start a business, and I think that’s why it’s live when we did start business.
 My intention has always been towards just helping founders out, and teach them the best growth-hacks on the Internet, and then it changed to ‘Badass Marketers and Founders’ actually as a joke.
-I was one of the inventors for Autopilot, which is one of the fastest growing [inaudible 00:05:31] companies, and I was like, “what can make marketers and founders just sound better, right?”
-And [inaudible 00:05:39] were badass private, and I was like, “oh wow, it’s hilarious, because that also stands for BAMF.”
+I was one of the inventors for Autopilot, which is one of the fastest growing (email automation) companies, and I was like, “What can make marketers and founders just sound better, right?”
+And [inaudible 00:05:39] were badass private, and I was like, “Oh wow, it’s hilarious, because that also stands for BAMF.”

 Vlad: It’s funny.
 I mean, it’s a great name too, and when you changed your Facebook group to BAMF, then did everyone just come flocking in?
 What really spiked up the membership in the community?
 Like, what really made that big difference for you guys?

 Josh: I would say consistency, because most of the people that come to the community now are just purely through referrals.
 People just view us as the best Facebook group.
 I got invited to the Facebook Community Summit by Mark Zuckerberg’s team, which was really cool to be basically be part of that.
 It’s around 100 groups that got to hear and change their mission.

 Josh: And no other group just has the consistency that we do in terms of posting every day, and trying to post something that’s really good everyday.